Movie reviews of movies released theatrically in 2012.

 I briefly decided to live blog this one on twitter, the first time I ever tried, but frankly I just got tired.
 It’s hard to know what to do with this film, produced by a toy company, “based” on a board game, and full of every single Navy movie cliche in history.

 This is one of those series where the filmmakers just don’t give a shit; they know their audience will watch the movie no matter what so they don’t even try when it comes to the little things.
-Read the rest of the review.
+Two examples should suffice:

 Additional Thoughts: It’s an all-timer.